Geotab/sdk-addin-samples/README.md

 ### Engine Data Button

-This example demonstrates an add-in button on the vehicle page which pulls the currently selected vehicle ID from state.
-The ID to redirect to the engine data profile page to examine the recorded engine speed, voltage and fuel used.
+This example demonstrates an add-in button on the vehicle page which pulls the currently selected vehicle Id from state.
+The Id is used to redirect to the engine data profile page to examine the vehicle's recorded engine speed, voltage and fuel used.

 [Source](https://github.com/Geotab/sdk-addin-samples/tree/master/addin-engine-data-button)